On my journey up the Malacca Peninsula I made a stopover in Kuala Lumpur, for a few days. I should have spent more.

 Saturday 18.5.1985, Singapore – Kuala Lumpur

 Malaysia was now next in line.
-I did not have in mind to let there be any extravaganzas like the Philippines so I only concentrated on the west coast.
-I thought for a while of going to the historically interesting town of Malacca but decided to continue directly to Kuala Lumpur, KL in short.
+I did not have in mind to let there be any extravaganzas like the in Philippines so I only concentrated on the west coast.
+For a while I thought of going to the historically interesting town of Malacca but decided to continue directly to Kuala Lumpur, KL in short.

 I had been told that Malaysia was an easy country to hitchhike in.
 So I took bus #170 across the bridge between Singapore Island and Johore Bahru in Malaysia.
 I never got a lift; I was probably standing in the wrong place, and jumped on an air-conditioned (cold) bus instead.
 The trip took 7.5 hours and cost me 15.20 Malaysian dollars (Ringit) (almost 6 USD).

 Malaysia is living on tin mining and natural rubber, of which we had ample opportunity to witness along the way.

 - YMCA.
 95 Jalan Kandang Kerbau, tel 441439.
 Clean and good place.
 My guidebook stated a dorm price of 6 M$ (2.3 USD), very expensive even that.
 Now the rate was 10 M$, but still some of the cheapest in town.

 I was quartered together with a doctor from Bangladesh, a guy from Nepal and a computer programmer from Sarawak!
 The latter and I had some Malay food together at a local street stall.

 Sunday 19.5.1985, Kuala Lumpur

 Sightseeing in KL.
 First a railway station which looked more like an oriental mosque, then a real mosque with the exterior of a Hall of Congress.
 After this I went to see some other old buildings plus Chinatown.